Prince Harry And Meghan Markle Engaged? Buckingham Palace Meeting Sparks Royal Wedding Rumors

 — Meghans Mirror (@MeghansMirror) March 4, 2017

 Prince Harry and Meghan Markle went through a lot of trouble to keep their relationship private since romance rumors went their rounds on the web in early 2016.
-But now that the pair are more open about their romance, fans have begun speculating that the two are about to get engaged.
+But now that the pair is more open about their romance, fans have begun speculating that the two are about to get engaged.

 Engagement rumors started to heat up when Markle announced that she’ll be shutting down her lifestyle blog, The Tig.
 Fans speculated that Meghan decided to end the blog so she can prepare herself for an engagement and subsequently a royal wedding with Harry.